pzhokhov/pzhokhov.github.io/_posts/2021-02-17-closed-right-wing.md

 ![flapalignmentcheck](https://storage.googleapis.com/slingalongblog-images/20210201_194931.jpg)

 Why rough?
-Ideally, we wanted to make sure that when flap aligns with wing root on one end, and with the aileron on the other end, the aileron aligns with the wing tip.
+Ideally, we wanted to make sure that when the flap aligns with the wing root on one end, and with the aileron on the other end, the aileron aligns with the wing tip.
-However, we did not have a wing tip installed, nor the last wing rip that aileron bearing attaches to, so we could only eyeball that things are roughly in line with the wing.
-Lots of riveting later
+However, we did not have a wing tip installed, nor the last wing rip that the aileron bearing attaches to, so we could only eyeball that things are roughly in line with the wing.
+Lots of riveting later...

 ![sashaandkatyariveting](https://storage.googleapis.com/slingalongblog-images/20210203_211712.jpg)